- Our Approach

 J.D., Boalt Hall, University of California, Berkeley, 1992

-Daralyn Durie has been selected by Chambers & Partners as one of the top 25 patent litigators in California, the American Lawyer as one of the top 50 litigators under age 45 in the United States and the Daily Journal as one of the top 100 lawyers and one of the top 75 intellectual property lawyers in California.
+Daralyn Durie has been selected by Chambers & Partners as one of the top 25 patent litigators in California, the American Lawyer as one of the top 50 litigators under age 45 in the United States, Lawdragon as one of the 500 Leading Lawyers in America, and the Daily Journal as one of the top 100 lawyers and one of the top 75 intellectual property lawyers in California.

 Daralyn serves as lead counsel in high-stakes patent cases for companies including Genentech, Twitter and LinkedIn.
 She is defending Google against claims of infringement arising from the scanning of works in major library collections.
 Daralyn also represents defendants in nationwide and international class actions, including representing the California State University against a class of CSU students challenging fee increases and successfully fended off a preliminary injunction motion in that case.
 Daralyn also represents various law firms in professional liability matters.